axbryd/hXDP-Artifacts/README.md

 # hXDP Results validation

 Our testbed is composed by two machines: *nino* and *ercole*.
-The first one is the one you access trough *ssh*, while the latter is attached to pane #3 of the *tmux* session.
+The first one is the one you access trough *ssh*, while the latter is attached to pane #3 of the *tmux* session created below.

 To replicate the results, access our machine at *capoccino.netgroup.uniroma2.it*:
 ```(bash)